The books which compose The Ants' cycle:

 - Badass Bookworm Edmond Wells, Michael Pinson, Raoul Razorbak.

 - Be Careful What You Wish For: If your angel can't be there when you make a wish, you are parasited by a lost soul who grants your wish, but will take something in exchange.

 - Bi the Way : Zeus.

-- The Chosen One : Played right, the Educated.
-Subverted, Michael Pinson, who rather seems to be The Chosen Zero.
+- The Chosen One : Played straight with the Educated.
+Subverted by Michael Pinson, who rather seems to be The Chosen Zero.

 - Continuity Porn : Especially at the end of the cycle of Gods.

-- Cosmic Chess Game: The Gods Trilogy is about the gods raising civilizations and fighting each others.
+- Cosmic Chess Game: The Gods Trilogy is about the gods raising civilizations and fighting each other.